-Quarterly Pricing Trends: Hose - Hydraulic/Industrial
+Quarterly Pricing Trends:

+Hose - Hydraulic/Industrial

-- NOTE: the Hydraulic Hose Producer Price Index has not been updated by the Department of Labor and so is not included in this report. - The Industrial Hose Price Index spiked in the first quarter of 2019 after relatively flat pricing change the prior two years.
+- NOTE: the Hydraulic Hose Producer Price Index has not been updated by the Department of Labor and so is not included in this report. - The Industrial Hose Price Index had its largest spike in 1Q21.